ioannis1/pg_compiler/README.md

 These are the default values for the variables used:

 github_repos:        false
-pgdir:               pg-9.10
 postgres_checkout:   master
-pgxn_ext:
-     - pgtap
-     - semver
-     - pg_stat_kcache
-     - pg_qualstats
+pgxn_ext:            [ pgtap, semver, pg_stat_kcache, pg_qualstats ]

 where,
 'github_repos'       Fetches sources (but not compiles) for the dozen, or so, postgres applications.
-'pgdir'              Is the target install directory for the postgres binaries.
-It is relative to ~postgres;
-                     therefore,it the default is actually ~postgres/pg-9.10
-'postgres_checkout'  The tag release for the postgres sources to checkout for compilation, i.e. 'REL9_6_3' will
+'postgres_checkout'  The tag for the postgres sources to checkout for compilation.
-                     checkout the 9.6.3 release .
 'pgxn_ext'           List of extensions to install